-Here are some of the activities that Rovers are involved in, this list is always changing so be sure to check with your local crew about the other activities they undertake!
+Here are some of the activities that Rovers are involved in, this list is always changing so be sure to check with your local Unit about the other activities they undertake!

-Rover Scout Motorsport - SA Branch (RSMSA) is the authority governing all motorsport related activities in the South Australian branch of Scouts Australia, and is a member of CAMS.
+Scout Motorsport South Australia is the authority governing all motorsport related activities in the South Australian branch of Scouts Australia, and is a member of CAMS.

 Performing Arts in Scouts and Rovers generally centres on the Gang Show.